ClickCease

 2. They Have Lots of Sugar

-Most energy drinks have more than twenty grams of sugar per eight-ounce serving.
+Most of these drinks have more than twenty grams of sugar per eight-ounce serving.
 This is more than half of the total amount of daily sugar that the American Heart Association recommends.

 When too much sugar is in the body, it starts to become inflamed, a condition that is linked to many chronic diseases.
 Too much sugar can also increase the risk of obesity, type II diabetes, and liver disease.